 First, please allow six to eight weeks from the date of a course before expecting it to appear on your online transcript.

 The AIA requires its members to complete 18 continuing education hours (CES LUs) per year.
-Of these, at least 12 hours must qualify as Health, Safety, and Welfare (HSW) and at least 4 hours must qualify for Sustainable Design (SD) credit.
+Of these, at least 12 hours must qualify as Health, Safety, and Welfare (HSW).

-AIA New York works to help members fulfill these requirements:
+AIA New York works to help members fulfill these requirements by: